wilsonliaows/docs/developing-connectors/connectors-design-guide/action-input.md

 ![Metafields for asynchronous actions enabling user to define action behavior](/assets/images/connectors-design-guide/metafields-for-bulk-actions.png)
 *Metafields for asynchronous actions enabling user to define action behavior*

-## Action input/output definition fields
+## Action input - input/output definition fields
 In Workato, most actions return the full record, with all fields of the record.
 However, for some apps where users might have hundreds to thousands of standard and custom fields, we can allow users the option of optimizing their API traffic by fetching only the fields they want to use in their integration.

 ![User can select the fields they're interested in using from a multiselect picklist](/assets/images/connectors-design-guide/output-fields-definition.gif)